 \section{Discussion}

-~~~~~In this paper, we have investigated a strongly coupled field theory system in an external magnetic field.
-Using the holographic approach, this system is realized by the dyonic black branes.
-The electric and magnetic charge of the dyonic branes correspond to the charge density and the external field in the dual field theory, respectively.
-Since we consider 3+1 dimensional AdS spacetime, the dual system is the 2+1 dimensional and this bulk solution could be dual to the quantum Hall systems.
+In this paper, we have investigated a strongly-coupled field-theory system in an external magnetic field.
+Using the holographic approach, this system is realized by using dyonic black branes.
+The electric and the magnetic charges of the dyonic branes correspond to the charge density and the external field in dual-field theory, respectively.
+Because we consider a (3+1)-dimensional AdS spacetime, the dual system is (2+1)-dimensional, and this bulk solution could be dual to a quantum Hall system.

-The important property and the interesting phenomena of the quantum Hall system are captured by transport coefficients which can be measured in laboratories.
-This measurement is nicely encoded in a hydrodynamics, a purely phenomenological effective model.
-In addition, it is well known that the hydrodynamics for Super Yang-Mill fluid can be derived from the long wave length limit of fluctuating black holes \cite{minwalla01}.
-This is one of successful result in AdS/CFT.
+The important property and the interesting phenomena of the quantum Hall system are captured by transport coefficients, which can be measured in laboratories.
+This measurement is nicely encoded in the hydrodynamics, a purely-phenomenological effective model.
+In addition, it is well known that the hydrodynamics for a Super Yang-Mills fluid can be derived from the long-wavelength limit of fluctuating black holes\cite{minwalla01}.
+This is one of the successful result in AdS/CFT.
 We have followed the method and derived the hydrodynamics for the dyonic black brane.

-In the fluid/gravity correspondence approach, the magnetohydrodynamics type equation was studied for the first time in \cite{Kyung Kiu 09}.
-The authors considered Reissner-Nordstrom black brane in 4+1 dimensional AdS spacetime.
-They started with boundary condition on the bulk gauge field, $(A_{ext})_\mu = \lim_{r \rightarrow \infty} A_\mu(r)$, which has no contribution to the zeroth order solution.
+In the fluid/gravity correspondence approach, the magnetohydrodynamics type equation was studied for the first time in Ref.\cite{Kyung Kiu 09}.
+The authors considered a Reissner-Nordstrom black brane in (4+1)-dimensional AdS spacetime.
+They started with a boundary condition on the bulk gauge field, $(A_{ext})_\mu = \lim_{r \rightarrow \infty} A_\mu(r)$, which has no contribution to the zeroth-order solution.